 Mrs. (Homer A. Gay) Perser Passes On Saturday, January 14, about 1:30 in the afternoon, the spirit of Susie (Gay) Perser slipped quietly across the great divide.
 Death was the result of a heart attack.
 Sister Susie was born on Oct.
 11, 1903 in Austin, Texas.
 At the time of her passing she was sixty three years of age.
-She is survived by her husband, Will P. Perser; a son, Homer A. Gay, Jr.; a daughter, Mrs. John Spradley; one brother, four sisters, and her grand-children.
+She is survived by her husband, Will Perser; a son, Homer A. Gay, Jr.; a daughter, Mrs. John Spradley; one brother, four sisters, and her grand-children.
 She was laid to rest beside her former husband, Homer A. Gay, in Restland Memorial Park, Dallas, Texas.
 Some eight and one-half years ago this writer stood in the same place along with Bro.
-Homer L. King, and Fred Kirbo and assisted in conducting the service a fine Christian, and spent the remainder of her years with him.
+Homer L. King, and Fred Kirbo and assisted in conducting the service for Bro.
+Gay.
+How time passes!!
+Some four years after his death Sister Gay was married to Bro: Will Perser, a fine Christian, and spent the remainder of her years with him.
 He is an outstanding Christian gentleman and was most kind and considerate of her during their brief marriage.